alexmadeira/xml-to-escpos/README.md

 ## **Common issues**

-If there is any delay you observe while printing with this library it is mostly due to image manipulations (try without image :mask: )
+If there is any delay you observe while printing with this library it is mostly due to image manipulations (try without image 😬 )

 ## **Useful links / resources**